The test data can be split into three categories:

 robust static VSR pipelines.

-VS production, numerous costs linked to trasnportation, insurance and hiring car-specific
+VP, numerous costs linked to trasnportation, insurance and hiring car-specific

 camera hardware can be avoided.
 Pre-production planning is also simplified as directors no longer need to consider location-specific challenges.
 Still,

-VS sets are expensive to hire, various shot types are still challenging to achieve, and baked lighting for highly reflective and transparent surfaces
+VP sets are expensive to hire, various shot types are still challenging to achieve, and baked lighting for highly reflective and transparent surfaces

 (i.e. cars) are non-trivial to edit in post.
 Hence, VSR provides a clear solution to reducing VS